 I can see the attraction of English.
 It is the language of business – we spoke to a couple of people who said that English was the language of their workplace in a multinational company.
 Science is conducted in English.
 At my old grammar school in the 1950s, boys studying chemistry were encouraged to learn German as that was the language of discourse, but it isn’t any more.
 English is also the language of Hollywood, and pop music.
 In England, kids can regard learning a foreign language as a bit of a bind.
 But if it were the language of the most beautiful actresses, the hippest pop singers ?

 But my topic for today is not French proper, but Franglais, that lovely mixed-up use of Anglicisms within French that is increasing so markedly.
 The BBC recently collected some anecdotes, and I am going to add a few more.
 There is a huge amount of Franglais which I think comes from the search for cool.
 In fact, “cool” is one of the preferred words of the new usage – even “hypercool”.
 A casual clothes shop was titled “Jean’s Lovers” (the misplaced apostrophe is as common in French high streets as British ones, I am afraid).
 The pet shop is “Animal City”, the fitness club is, well, “Fitness Cub” or “Body Minute”.
 On a Camargue Beach, a bar called “Palm Beach” (perhaps Palm Beach has a posh bar called “La Camargue”).
 The employment agency was called “Start People”, and it ran a young people’s career fair called “Jobs d’Ete”.
+While we are on the topic of business enterprise, you will be pleased to learn a female entrepreneur is a “startupeuse”.
 Sex toys are, inevitably, “Sex Toys”.
 Sometimes French and English are brought together with an ear-splitting thud, as in “sandwicherie”.
 Shops have English signage – I was surprised to see how often “Sorry, We Are Closed” was hung on doors well out of tourist areas.
 And the observation made after the London Olympics – that the Union Jack is a popular youth emblem – certainly seems to be true, with UK jeans and bags, T-shirts and shorts.

 The products are also being frangled.
 Timberland and Levis, Subway and Macdonalds are, of course, international and to be expected, but maybe not a fried chicken outlet that advertises the great deals available from “Nos Buckets”.
 “Tee-shirt” is universal – indeed, the ones I bought at Monoprix were labelled “modern fit”.
 As everywhere in the world, they are covered with garbled English that seems to owe more to Japan or Hong Kong than Paris or even the West Coast – the bizarre linguistic backwater my daughter calls “Los Angeles Sportboy”.
 I had to write down one T-short message I saw – “Global Yard Someone Must Fly On Face Of Mind”, and another, “East London Make Me Thirsty”.
 Surely you can’t design textiles whilst being out of your head on hallucinogens ?
 The use of Anglo Saxon elsewhere seemed not to know which areas are cool and which are tatty.
 I saw a man with a “Newham” T-shirt, named presumably after the poorest borough of London.
 “Chesterfield” is a pleasant enough northern town, but needs more than a wonky steeple to justify the elegant and expensive clothes named after it.
 And what to make of “Finsbury”, a clothes shop in that most snooty of avenues, the Cours Mirabeau in Aix ?
 Was it the association with Dolly Kray or Arthur Mullard that offered something trés chic ?
 In a more down-market location, underpants on the market were presented in two styles – respectable boxers were “Business” whilst those offering a more racy fit were titled “Trendy”.